AnyOldName3/ModOrganizer-to-OpenMW/README.md

 ## Note:

 When this readme was written, the latest Mod Organizer release was 2.1.1, but this has issues with the Python plugin interface (and you had to manually find and install a plugin to make Morrowind work).
-These issues will be resolved by the release after this, but these fixes are only available in a pre-release internal testing build as of 2018-03-21.
+These issues will be resolved by the MO 2.1.2 release, but these fixes are only available in a pre-release internal testing build as of 2018-03-21.
 If MO 2.1.1 is still the latest release, you'll probably have to visit the Mod Organizer Discord server to get a beta build to use this.

+## Translating this plugin:

+As of version 1.1, this plugin has a `.ts` file.
+This allows people who know multiple languages to create translations of it.
+Using either Qt Linguist or your l33t h4x0r skillz and a text editor, you can fill this file with text in your own language.
+This can be converted to a `.qm` file (somehow) and if you get this to me, I can provide it as an optional download so others can use it, too.
+If someone tells me a simple way of getting Transifex involved, I might set that up.

 ## Future possibilities